-Residents aged 16 and over must have a license to fish.
-These licenses vary in price depending on where you will be fishing.
 For residents aged 16-69 a license for freshwater only is $29.50.
 Saltwater only is $30.05.
 A shellfish/seaweed gathering license is $17.40 but a razor clam specific license is $14.10.
 A combined fresh and saltwater fishing and shellfish license costs $55.35 a year.
 Seniors do receive a discount for fishing licenses (fees listed below).

-Non-Resident Annual License
+Non-Resident Annual Fishing License Cost

-Non-residents aged 16 to 69 will pay higher fees.
-Freshwater only is $84.50 and saltwater only is $59.75.
+Non-residents aged 16 to 69 will pay higher fees than those who live in the state of Washington.
+Freshwater-only is $84.50 and saltwater-only is $59.75.
 A shellfish/seaweed gathering license is $36.10 but a razor clam specific license is $21.80.
 Fishing and gathering shellfish combined costs $124.65 a year.

-Youth and Disabled Licenses
+Reduced Fees for Youth and Disabled Individuals

 Youths younger than 16 and residents with disabilities need to buy a combination license for fresh and saltwater fishing, which includes shellfish.
 The price for this type of license is $8.05 for youths and $11.35 for disabled residents annually.